krzychb/EspScopeA0/readme.md

 ## Introduction

-The repository itself provides seven versions of EspScopeA0 application.
+The repository provides seven versions of EspScopeA0 application.
 It is intended to walk you through development, starting from basic functionality, and ending in fully featured application optimized to display wave-forms in real-time in a web browser.

 The following features are discussed and added step by step in each application version:
   1. State machine to handle data sampling
   2. Web server to visualize data on-line
   3. Web sockets to provide fast data transfer between ESP module and web browser
   4. Java Script charting library to use ready, proven and fast solution to display wave-forms
   5. Implementation of additional charts to visualize data transfer performance on-line
   6. OTA updates to make firmware updates quick and easier without serial interface
   7. Binary versus text data encoding to further speed up data transfer with web sockets

 ## Versions